 How to avoid Cholera while visiting Uganda – Tips – Advice – Information

-Protecting yourself from Cholera while visiting Uganda
+Protecting yourself from Cholera while on Safari Uganda

 How to avoid Cholera while visiting Uganda – Cholera is an acute diarrheal illness caused by bacteria.
 The disease infects the small bowel and causes extreme watery diarrhea.
 It is known to infect only humans.
-It most often comes from consuming contaminated water or juices, or from unhygienic food preparation.
+It most often comes from consuming contaminated water or juices or unhygienic food preparation.
 Vomiting follows along with extreme hydration with an inability to retain fluid, and medical attention must be sought to avoid death.

 The US CDC recommends that adults traveling to areas with active cholera transmission get vaccinated with a newly licensed cholera vaccine (Vaxchora, PaxVax Corporation).
 Vaxchora prevents severe diarrhea caused by the most common type of cholera bacteria.
-Talk to your doctor about the vaccination if you know you will be traveling to one of these areas.
+Talk to your doctor about the vaccination if you know you will travel to one of these areas.

 How to avoid Cholera while visiting Uganda